Frequently Asked Questions

 Can professional brewers enter NHC?

-Yes, but you cannot use professional equipment or ingredients.
+Yes, but you cannot use professional equipment, ingredients, or processes.

 Why is the information in my brewing profile incorrect?